-Easter Seals began in the U.S. in 1907, when Ohio-businessman Edgar Allen lost his son in a streetcar accident.
+Easter Seals began in the U.S. in 1907 when Ohio businessman Edgar Allen lost his son in a streetcar accident.
 The lack of adequate medical services available to save his son prompted Allen to sell his business and begin a fund-raising campaign to build a hospital in his hometown of Elyria, Ohio.
 Through this new hospital, Allen was surprised to learn that children with disabilities were often hidden from public view.
 Inspired to make a difference, in 1919 Allen founded the National Society for Crippled Children, the first organization of its kind.

-In Canada, Easter Seals is a group of charitable organizations which provide opportunities for children, youth and adults with physical and/or mental disabilities.
+In Canada, Easter Seals is a group of charitable organizations which provide opportunities for children, youth and adults with physical and/or cognitive disabilities.
 Founded in 1922 by a group of ten Rotary Clubs, it sought to emulate the success of the American Easter Seals program.
 In 1945, the first Canadian Easter Seals were introduced in Alberta.

 The first national Easter “Seal” was issued in 1949 with such an overwhelming response that organizations formally adopted the name “Easter Seals”.
 Today, independently governed organizations in each province provide programs and services to over 40,000 children and their families.